 Your child should never wear bulky layers when restrained in a convertible car seat.

 Instead, do this next time it’s cold: dress your little one in lightweight layers and buckle them in.
-To warm them up, spread a blanket over the seat and harness and tuck the edges in on the sides of the seat.
+To warm them up, spread a blanket over the seat and harness, and tuck the edges in on the sides of the seat.
 Alternatively, our Geeks recommend investing in specialized seat covers tailored to keep your infant both snug and safe.

 LATCH has a catch.

-Car seats are built to fit most cars.
+Car seats are built to fit most vehicles.
 But sometimes a seat just won’t suit your current setup.
 Brick and mortar stores will let you test to see if a seat will fit your car.
 However, you will save more money (and time) buying online through sites such as Amazon.
-Plus, most online retailers offer free and lightning fast refunds and returns.
+Plus, most online retailers offer free and lightning-fast refunds and returns.
 Our Geeks recommend ordering a seat from this list of those reviewed above and then taking time to test if it fits your vehicles.